I love developing a wide variety of creative DIY projects—everything from fashion to beauty to crafts!

-I have to admit this: doing this craft was a bit difficult.
+I have to admit this: Doing this craft was a bit difficult.
 I started with little idea of how to start because the information I found online was too confusing.
-I took the basic concepts and went crazy with it—in the end, it turned out!
+I took the basic concepts and went crazy with it—in the end, it turned out great!
 I'll try to keep you from making my mistakes, and hopefully, you'll have awesome little books by the end!

 What You'll Need

 - Paper: I used watercolor paper because it's a bit thicker.
 In all, I used 4 sheets, which yielded 16 pages.

 - Cardboard: Choose something that is thick but not too thick, like the cardboard from a shoe box or cereal box.

 - Decorative Paper: Use this to decorate your cover!